Case Manager: Job & Career Information

 Employment and Salary Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), employment of both registered nurses and social workers, occupational groups that may include cases managers, is expected to grow by 19% nationwide between 2012 and 2022.
-During the same 10-year period, rehabilitation counselors will also see a faster-than-average growth in jobs, with substance abuse and behavioral disorder counselors enjoying a 31%, or much faster than average, increase in employment nationwide (www.bls.gov)
+According to the U.S. Bureau of Labor Statistics (BLS), employment of registered nurses is expected to grow by 16% and employment of social workers by 12% between 2014 and 2024, two occupational groups that may include cases managers.
+During the same 10-year period, rehabilitation counselors will see a growth in jobs of 9%, with substance abuse and behavioral disorder counselors enjoying a 22%, or much faster than average, increase in employment nationwide.
+As of 2015, 'PayScale.com' reported case managers to make a median annual salary of $37,391.

 Alternate Career Options

 Occupational therapists may be employed by doctor's offices, health care facilities, hospitals or nursing homes, where they help disabled, ill or injured clients perform everyday activities.
 A Master of Occupational Therapy or similar degree is standard for obtaining a position; aspiring professionals will also need to be licensed or registered with the state.
-The BLS reports that employment prospects for occupational therapists nationwide are projected to increase by a much-faster-than-average rate of 29% through 2022.
-Therapists actively employed in their profession in May 2012 were paid a median yearly salary of $75,400 (www.bls.gov).
+The BLS reports that employment prospects for occupational therapists nationwide are projected to increase by a much-faster-than-average rate of 27% from 2014-2024.
+Therapists actively employed in their profession in May 2015 were paid a median yearly salary of $80,150.

 Social and Community Service Managers

 Social and community service managers gather information, assess local needs and develop programs for different populations, including the chronically hungry, homeless or unemployed.
 In addition to professional experience, ideal candidates will have a master's degree in public administration or health, business or social work; individual employers may consider candidates with a bachelor's degree in a relevant field of study.
-According to the BLS, the number of jobs for social and community service managers is expected to increase at a faster-than-average rate of 21% nationwide from 2012-2022.
-The BLS also reported that the median annual wage for a social or community service manager in May 2012 was $59,970 (www.bls.gov).
+According to the BLS, the number of jobs for social and community service managers is expected to increase at a rate of 10% nationwide from 2014-2024.
+The BLS also reported that the median annual wage for a social or community service manager in May 2015 was $63,530.